This page contains:

 When you go back to All issues, you can now see all the information about the vulnerability along with the specifics for the three different instances identified:

 We've already seen how to add Evidence from the affected host.
 You can also add Evidence directly from the Issue instead.
-Open the Evidence tab on any Issue in your project and click add new to open our multi-add form.
+Open the Evidence tab on any Issue in your project and click New Evidence and select the default fields, a Note template, or a blank Evidence document.

-In the left hand column you can select any Note template to pre-populate your Evidence with fields or default content.
-Use the middle column to select multiple existing Nodes on your project and create multiple instances of Evidence at the same time.
-Or, copy/paste a list of hosts (each on a separate line) into the right hand column to create new Nodes in your project, each with an instance of Evidence tied to this Issue.
+You will be taken to a new view with columns on the left to select multiple existing Nodes on your project, and are able to create multiple instances of Evidence at the same time.
+Alternatively you can copy/paste a list of hosts (each on a separate line) into the middle column to create new Nodes in your project, each with an instance of Evidence tied to this Issue.
+You can also choose where to place your new Nodes.

 Over the years, we've found this is the most general way to report your findings.
 But, as with everything else in Dradis, this is up to you.